 8-core CPU with 4 performance cores and 4 efficiency cores 8-core GPU 16-core Neural Engine 8GB Unified Memory (up to 24GB) 512GB SSD

 You’ll notice that there is a MacBook Air and a MacBook Pro model that have identical specs and the same price ($1,499/£1,549).
-You might therefore expect the benchmarks to be similar for those two models, but we expect other factors to slow down the MacBook Air a bit since the more compact and fanless MacBook Air will be less able to manage heat, and therefore may be throttled somewhat if you were to really push it.
+You might therefore expect the benchmarks to be similar for those two models, but other factors can slow down the MacBook Air a bit – the fact that it is more compact and fanless means the MacBook Air is less able to manage heat, and therefore may be throttled somewhat if you were to really push it.

 The 2022 MacBook Air and 13in MacBook Pro both run on Apple’s M2 chip.
 Like the M1 chip, which you can still get in the entry-level MacBook Air, the M2 has eight CPU cores, four of which are high-performance cores and four are high-efficiency cores.
 This is an advantage of Apple’s chip design: when the high-efficiency processor cores are busy backing up to iCloud or syncing photos the high-performance cores will still be available for more intensive operations.
 The M2 is superior to the M1 because this time round the faster performance cores are paired with a larger cache, while the efficiency cores see even greater performance gains, according to Apple.
 So it might look like the CPU is the same, but it isn’t.